 Security as a Service Drivers in the Healthcare Vertical

-Mike Nobers, Director, Global Channel Sales for Infosec, says there are several reasons healthcare providers, from large healthcare systems to small physicians’ practices, are outsourcing cybersecurity.
-“Security isn’t a healthcare provider’s primary focus.
-Their job is to take care of people.
-So they look to managed security service providers (MSSPs) to be security experts,” he says.
-An MSSP can function as a healthcare organization’s virtual CISO, using their knowledge of the threat landscape, the range of available security products, and experience working with other clients to deploy the best solutions to protect them.
+There are several reasons healthcare providers, from large healthcare systems to small physicians’ practices, are outsourcing cybersecurity.
+First, because their primary focus is patient care, not IT and cybersecurity, they seek experts, like managed security service providers (MSSPs), to handle security.
+An MSSP can function as a healthcare organization’s virtual CISO, using its knowledge of the threat landscape, the range of available security products, and experience working with other clients to deploy the best solutions to protect them.

 Other factors in a healthcare provider’s decision to outsource IT security could include:

 - Budget: Healthcare organizations are constantly trying to make the best use of their resources.
-Using an MSSP’s services can be cost-effective to address cybersecurity rather than hiring in-house staff.
+Using an MSSP’s services can be cost-effective in addressing cybersecurity rather than hiring in-house staff.

 - IT security talent shortage: If a healthcare organization does choose to hire security professionals, the next hurdle is finding them.
 The IT talent shortage, especially in security, continues, and demand far exceeds supply.

-- Support as they scale: Hospital acquisitions are common, but, from a security standpoint, they require new ways to manage solutions.
-Nobers says, “It may be easier to have a provider take on the project and standardize security protocols.”
+- Support as they scale: Hospital acquisitions are common, but from a security standpoint, they require new ways to manage solutions.
+Having a provider take on the project and standardize security protocols is easier.

 Step One: Educate Yourself and Your Team

-There’s little doubt that there is a market for Security as a Service in healthcare and other verticals, but it’s not always clear how to build a compelling offering.
-Nobers says MSPs often come to Infosec looking for advice on how to begin.
-“They know they’ve lost business or will lose business if they don’t know the nuts and bolts of security,” he says.
-“The first step is to learn.”
+There’s little doubt that there is a market for Security as a Service in healthcare and other verticals, but it’s not always straightforward how to build a compelling offering.
+MSPs know they could lose business if they don’t know the ins and outs of security, but they may not know where to begin.

-MSPs need to expand their focus on firewalls and antivirus to address a broader scope, including managing cloud security, mobile devices, and applications.
+MSPs must expand their focus on firewalls and antivirus to address a broader scope, including managing cloud security, mobile devices, and applications.
 They also need to raise users’ security awareness.